 Tibial plateau fractures are due to high-energy trauma in the young and low-energy falls in the elderly.

 The tibial plateau refers to the proximal articular surface of the tibia, which forms the knee joint with the femur.
-Tibial plateau fractures are commonly discussed on the morning trauma list.

-They have a bimodal distribution, classically presenting in males in their 40s and females in their 70s.
+Tibial plateau fractures have a bimodal distribution, classically presenting in males in their 40s and females in their 70s.
 The incidence of these fractures is around 10.3 per 100,000 annually.

 Tibial plateau fractures occur secondary to traumatic injuries